 - The first pharyngeal groove develops into the external auditory meatus, the auditory canal, and the external aspect of the tympanic membrane.

-- The second to fourth pharyngeal grooves are obliterated in-utero by the rapid growth of the second pharyngeal arch, and they do not differentiate into any of the head and neck structures.
+- The second to fourth pharyngeal grooves are obliterated in utero by the rapid growth of the second pharyngeal arch, and they do not differentiate into any of the head and neck structures.

 The aortic arches are blood vessels that run in between the pharyngeal pouches and form the major head and neck arteries.
 The arches develop in craniocaudal order, with the first two arches obliterating early and the fifth either never developing or also obliterating without giving rise to a vessel.

 Morphogenesis is the process by which the shape of an organism is generated.
-The embryo undergoes folding, resulting in transformation of the flat, germinal disc into an embryo that approaches the human form during the course of the pregnancy.
+The embryo undergoes folding, resulting in transformation of the flat, embryonic disc into an embryo that approaches the human form during the course of the pregnancy.
 During the folding processes, the abdominal cavity, the abdominal wall, and the gut tube are formed.
 At the cranial and caudal embryonic poles, there is an area devoid of the mesoderm where the endoderm and ectoderm come into direct contact with one another, called the buccopharyngeal or cloacal membrane.
 The mouth and anus will later form in these areas.

 Body axis determination